marczz/git-memo/source/subtree.rst

 ``./gitmemo``.
 We have to choose how we will mix the commits of the two branches, either they can be intermixed, or we can squash all the commits in one, before adding them.
-As the first option would mixe in the commit timeline completely foreign works, wechoose to squash with:
+As the first option would mixe in the commit timeline completely foreign works, we choose to squash with:

 ::